Chapter One: Tilly’s House

 Night had begun its gradual descent across the city of London.
-Fissions of blackness blew across the sky engulfing thousands of stars in its wake, while the moon, with its facial-like terrain, grimaced back like a silent partner.
-Looking into the dark did little to quell her growing unease.
-“You know, you shouldn’t expect miracles,” Lydia suddenly blurted, intuitively sensing that Tilly, like herself, was probably wondering what Christine was doing or, albeit, performing upstairs with the baby.
+Looking into the dark did little to quell Lydia’s growing unease.
+“You know.
+You shouldn’t expect miracles,” she suddenly blurted, intuitively sensing that Tilly, like herself, was probably wondering what Christine was doing or, albeit, performing upstairs with the baby.

 They didn’t have to wait much longer.
 At that moment Christine appeared.

 Without looking to the left or to the right of her, she quickly headed towards the marble-fitted fireplace.
 She turned around and leaned a little awkwardly on the mantelpiece.
 From this angle, Christine was able to face both of the women dead on.
 At the same time, Lydia drew away from the window and placed herself at Tilly’s side.
 From an onlooker’s point of view the subtle movements played out like a game of chess.